Rustic Scandinavian Inspired Christmas Home Tour 2015: Simple, rustic, white, and Scandi inspired Christmas decor.

 I truly hope you and your family have a blessed Christmas, celebrating the light that’s come into our darkness.

-With the house all ready to receive our friends and family over the holidays, life really is a party!
+With the house all ready to receive our friends and family over the holidays and full of Scandinavian inspired Christmas decor, life really is a party!